 CAARt1,t2=i=1NCAeitN .

 In this context, CARit denotes the cumulative abnormal returns associated with event i within the defined event window [t1, t2].
-CAARt1,t2serves as a analytical tool that provides a visual representation of the average abnormal return behavior across all events within this specified period, offering valuable insights into the collective trends during this timeframe.
+CAARt1,t2serves as an analytical tool that provides a visual representation of the average abnormal return behavior across all events within this specified period, offering valuable insights into the collective trends during this timeframe.

 In order to test the significance of the event window, we used three parametric tests and three nonparametric tests.
 The first parametric test is the well-known ordinary t-test (ORDIN) (see Brown and Warner, 1985; Campbell et al., 1997), specified as follows: